USSBA/terraform-aws-inspector/README.md

 #### Optional

-* `enabled` - Default `true`; A way to disable the entire module.
-This works around terraform being unable to `count = 0` for a module, and is helpful for turning off a modules resources per terraform workspace.
 * `enable_scheduled_event` - Default `true`; A way to disable Inspector from running on a schedule
 * `schedule_expression` - Default `rate(7 days)`; How often to run an Inspector assessment.
 See [AWS Schedule Expression documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) for more info on formatting.s
 * `assessment_duration` - Default `3600`; How long the assessment runs in seconds.